Storm-Clone869/Silicon_Valley/README.md

-A fan-made infosite for the HBO hit TV series - Silicon Valley
+A fan-made site for the HBO TV series, Silicon Valley